-There are physical (mechanical), chemical and biological methods available to control rabbit populations.
-Each of these techniques have advantages and disadvantages.
-Following an assessment of the rabbit population in the Spring Farm Bush Corridor, and in consultation with Greater Sydney Local Land Services, Council will be undertaking baiting of rabbits using a rodenticide, called Pindone, and will follow this up with warren destruction if required.
+Following an assessment of the rabbit population in the Spring Farm Bush Corridor, Council will be undertaking baiting of rabbits using a rodenticide, called Pindone, and will follow this up with warren destruction if required.

 What is Pindone?

 Pindone is a first generation (multiple dose) anti-coagulant rodenticide, used to control rabbits.
 Pindone is controlled by the Pesticides Act 1999 and will be used within the guidelines of this act and the directions on the label.
 Specific training and close guidance is also required by NSW Local Land Services before the baiting commences.